gprem09/Brain-Tumor-Detection/README.md

 - **Sklearn:** Provided algorithms for machine learning tasks and evaluation metrics.

 ## Outcome
-The project successfully developed a CNN model that can classify MRI images with high accuracy.
+The project successfully developed a CNN model that can classify MRI images with 100% accuracy.
 The model's performance was thoroughly evaluated using a range of metrics, including a confusion matrix and accuracy scores.

 ## Achievements
 - Developed a machine learning model capable of detecting brain tumors with a **100% accuracy rate** in the testing phase.